-Likewise, as stated in the Hey, It's That Voice! entry above, Julian Sands voiced Valmont, but only for seasons 1 & 2.
+Likewise, Julian Sands voiced Valmont, but only for seasons 1 & 2.
 Greg Ellis voiced him in season 3 and Andrew Abselon voiced his handful of appearances in season 4.

-Recycled Script: They even lampshade it.
-Season One had the team looking for the 12 talismans of Shendu and Season Two had them trying to prevent the unsealing of the 8 demon sorcerers.
-Season Three had the talismans destroyed and inhabit the animal namesake (the same magic in a new container) and season five had them looking for the artifacts of the immortals that imprisoned the 8 demon sorcerers (same elemental powers in new containers).
-Season four is the only completely original season with the Shadowkhan masks.
+They even lampshade it.
+Season 1 had the team looking for the 12 Talismans of Shendu, and Season 2 had them trying to prevent the unsealing of the 8 Demon Sorcerers.
+Season 3 had the Talismans destroyed, and their powers transfer to their animal namesake (the same magic in a new container), and Season 5 had them looking for the artifacts of the Immortals who imprisoned the Demon Sorcerers (same elemental powers in new containers).
+Season 4 is the only completely original season with the Oni Masks.

-The entire main plot arcs of all five seasons follow a basic structure: Locate potentially dangerous, if not apocalyptic, magical power sealed away somewhere around the world, before the bad guys get to them first.
+The entire main story arcs of all five seasons follow the same basic structure: Locate and obtain potentially dangerous (if not apocalyptic) magical powers scattered all around the world, before the bad guys get to them first.